Resources for SU Alumni

 Resources at Syracuse University Libraries

 Alumni who have completed a degree program at Syracuse University, University College, or SUNY-ESF are eligible to obtain a free Guest Borrower card to check out materials from the Libraries for 28 days.
 Note that there are some restrictions; alumni can have twenty items checked out at a time, and can renew these items up to five times.
-While SU Libraries’ buildings are currently closed to alumni due to COVID-related safety restrictions, you can normally obtain your Guest Borrow card by presenting your Alumni ID card or other form of identification at the Bird Library circulation desk.
+You can obtain your Guest Borrow card by presenting your Alumni ID card or other form of identification at the Bird Library circulation desk.

 Due to licensing restrictions from publishers and content providers, alumni access to our licensed databases, e-journals, and articles is only available on campus, as EZproxy access officially ends at graduation.
 You can register at the Bird Library circulation desk to obtain a computer key to use a computer to access our licensed digital resources.

-While access to licensed library resources will end, Summon, our main search tool, can help you locate ebooks, journal articles, and other information resources that are published under an open-access license.
+While access to licensed library resources will end, Libraries Search can help you locate ebooks, journal articles, and other information resources that are published under an open-access license.
 Open-access resources are freely available online resources that often carry less restrictive copyright and licensing barriers than traditionally published works.
-To find open-access resources through Summon, simply click on the “Open Access” filter listed in the “Refine Your Search” section of your search results, as demonstrated in this search for information technology resources.

-In terms of library technology, you can print to our non-plotter printers through a guest printing account, as PaperCuts print quota account that you used as a student will be closed and any remaining funds will be deleted.
+In terms of library technology, you can print to our non-plotter printers through a guest printing account; the PaperCuts print quota account that you used as a student will be closed at graduation and any remaining funds will be deleted.
 And while Bird Library computers are available to alumni, other loaner technology items, such as power adapters and graphing calculators, are only available to currently enrolled students.

 Resources at Other Libraries and Across the Internet

-SU Libraries strongly encourage students and alumni to explore the wonderful resources and services that public libraries offer, some of which aren’t even available at SU Libraries.
-For example, not only do the Onondaga County Public Libraries offer research assistance, interlibrary loan, technology, and databases, but they also offer access to thousands of ebooks, audiobooks, streaming movies, and other digital resources that can be opened on nearly any device.
+SU Libraries strongly encourage students and alumni to explore the wonderful resources and services that public libraries offer, some of which aren’t available at an academic library like SU Libraries.
+For example, the Onondaga County Public Libraries (OCPL) offer research assistance, interlibrary loan, technology, and databases, but they also offer access to thousands of ebooks, audiobooks, streaming movies, and other digital resources that can be opened on nearly any device.
 Registration for an OCPL account is free and online.
 If you still currently live in New York State, registering for an account at the New York Public Libraries will open even more doors to hundreds of additional online databases and thousands more ebooks and audiobooks.

-If you’re looking for a particular book or other resources near where you live, you can use the WorldCat search tool to learn which local libraries—including public, college, and university libraries—have the item available in their collections that could possibly be available to borrow.
+If you’re looking for a particular book or other resources near where you live, you can use the WorldCat search tool to learn which local libraries—including public, college, and university libraries—have the item available in their collections that may be available to borrow.

 Information Technology Digital Tools & Resources